jeffblankenburg/31-days-of-vibe-coding/_posts/2026-01-04-observability-first.md

 excerpt: "You shipped AI-generated code.
 How do you know it works?
 Build observability into every prompt so you know immediately when something breaks."
 ---

-I shipped AI-generated authentication code to production.
-Email verification.
-Password reset.
-Session management.
-The whole system.

-Two days later, users couldn't log in.
-Password resets were failing.
-I had no idea why.
-No logs.
-No metrics.
-No traces.
-Just angry support tickets.

-I spent 6 hours debugging code I didn't write, trying to figure out what broke and when.
-Eventually found it: a database connection pool exhaustion issue that started happening gradually over 48 hours.
-If I had proper observability, I would have known in 5 minutes.

-That was the last time I shipped AI code without instrumentation.
+Let's be honest with each other.

+You're reading a series about vibe coding.
+You're here because you want to ship code faster with AI.
+And somewhere in the back of your mind, you're telling yourself: "I'll review every line of code the AI generates."

+No you won't.

+I don't either.
+None of us do.
+We test it.
+We see it work.
+We ship it.
+Maybe we skim the code, maybe we spot-check a function or two, but we're not doing a thorough code review of every line Claude writes for us.
+That's not realistic when you're moving fast.

+Here's the thing: that's not irresponsible.
+It's only irresponsible if you have no way of knowing what that code is doing in production.

+That's where observability comes in.
+It's your safety net.
+It's how you know what your AI-generated code is actually doing when real users hit it.
+It's how you catch the problems you would have caught in code review, except now you catch them with data instead of eyeballs.

-## The Problem
+## The Real Problem

 AI writes optimistic code.
 It assumes everything works.
 Database calls succeed.
 Network requests complete.
 Users behave correctly.
 External APIs respond instantly.

+You test it locally.
+It works.
+You ship it.

-Then you ship to production and reality hits.
-Database queries timeout.
-API calls fail.
+Then production happens.
+Database queries timeout under load.
+API calls fail intermittently.
 Users send malformed data.
-You have no idea what's happening because you didn't instrument anything.
+Edge cases you never considered start appearing.
+And you have no idea any of this is happening because you didn't instrument anything.

 The code AI generated works fine in your development environment.
-It passes tests.
-It looks good.
-But you have no visibility into what it's doing in production when real users hit it with real traffic.
+It passes your tests.
+It looks good when you skim it.
+But you have no visibility into what it's doing in production.

-## Why This Happens
+## Why AI Doesn't Add Observability

 When you ask AI to build a feature, it focuses on the happy path.
 "Build user authentication" gets you login and registration.
 It doesn't get you: